TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 ![](./bad_main.png)

-Binary Ninja seems to have seriously messed up the stack.
+Right of the bat we see that Binary Ninja seems to have serious trouble with the stack.
 If we look at the disassembly we can find a likely culprit.

 ![](./and_rsp.png)

+This zeros out the last 6 bits of the stack pointer to ensure it's aligned to a 64-byte boundary.
 This is quite common to see in programs dealing with advanced vector instructions, since many of them need their addresses (which may come from the stack) to be aligned to some degree.
-Binja sadly gets confused by this and completely looses track of the stack structure, but we can help it by simply `nop`-ing out the offending instruction; it should not affect the program flow.
-We now get this, much nicer, decompilation.
+Binja sadly gets confused by this and completely looses track of the stack structure, but we can help it by simply `nop`-ing out the offending instruction, which shouldn't be relevant to our analysis.

+We now get this much more readable decompilation.
 (I've gone ahead and annotated some variables already)

 ![](./better_main.png)

-As we can see it reads in at most `60` characters from `stdin` and then pads them with the char `'X'` until it is a multiple of `16` long.
+As we can see it reads in at most `60` characters from `stdin` and then pads them with the char `'X'` until it its length is a a multiple of `16`.

-It then enters an outer loop which increments `off` by `16` every time until it is greater or equal to the input length, essentially looping over every "block" of size `16` characters in our input.
+It then enters an outer loop which increments `off` by `16` every time until it is greater or equal to the input length, essentially looping over every block of `16` characters in our input.

 ### First step

-Each loop iteration will first execute the following block:
+Each iteration of the loop will first execute the following block of code:

 ![](./first_step.png)

-`B_ptr` here is a pointer into an array of `double`s (`B`) of length `256`.
-We see some ugly intrinsics that Binja wasn't able to lift, but the gist is that each of our first `16` characters are placed into every `16`th slot in `B`, after being converted from an integer to a double, i.e `88` -> `88.0`.
+`B_ptr` here is a pointer into a `256` long array of `double`s (`B`).
+We see some ugly intrinsics that Binja wasn't able to lift, but the gist is that each of our first `16` characters are placed into every `16`th slot in `B`, after first being transformed by `rc(ch-33, 3)` and then converted from an integer to a double, i.e `88` -> `88.0`.

-If we consider `B` to be a row-major `16x16` matrix, this corresponds to putting our characters in the first column.
-However, before that each character has `33` subtracted from it and the result is passed into `rc()`  with `3` as the second argument.
-I.e:
+If we consider `B` to be a row-major `16x16` matrix, this corresponds to putting our transformed characters in the first column.

 $$
 B = \begin{bmatrix}